utdata/rwdir/docs/03-import.md

 This just prints the first 10 lines of the data.

-- Use the arrows to look at the other columns of the data.
+- Use the arrows to look at the other columns of the data (which you can't see in the book).

 ## Selecting columns

 We don't need all of these columns for our analysis, so we are going to **select** only the ones we need.
+This will make our exported data file smaller.
 To understand the concept, you can review the [Select](https://vimeo.com/showcase/7320305) video in the Basic Data Journalism Functions series.

 It boils down to this: We are selecting only the columns we need.
-In doing so, we will drop `url` and `song_id`.
+In doing so, we will drop `url`, `song_id` and `instance`.

 - Add a Markdown headline: `## Selecting columns`.
 - Explain in text we are tightening the date to only the columns we need.